django-import-export/django-import-export/docs/advanced_usage.rst

 Access full instance data
 -------------------------

-Both 'new', 'updated' and 'deleted' instances can be accessed after import if the :attr:`~import_export.resources.ResourceOptions.store_instance` meta attribute is set.
+All 'new', 'updated' and 'deleted' instances can be accessed after import if the :attr:`~import_export.resources.ResourceOptions.store_instance` meta attribute is set.

 For example, this snippet shows how you can retrieve persisted row data from a result::